Sheltered housing helps older people to continue to live independently with easy access to:

-This is monitored by the Scheme manager or, when they are not on duty, by CareCall who provide a mobile warden response 24 hours a day, 365 days a year.
+This is monitored by the Scheme Manager or, when they are not on duty, by Newham Network who provide a response 24-hours a day, 365 days a year.

 The sheltered accommodation owned by the Council and other properties in Newham are managed by other local Housing Associations, or Registered Social Landlords (RSLs).

 How to access this service